computationalmystic/Zephyr-group12/README.md

 # Zephyr Group 12

 ## Introduction
-The smart thermostrat can read the house room temperature and we can set up the temperature in all different room such as living room, bedroom, and kitchen.
-In addition, the timer can be used to schedule the thermostrat operation duration.
+The smart thermostrat can read the house temperature and set the thermostat based on user input.
+It will then automatically switch to heating or cooling based on the temperature the user chose and use the timer to simulate how long it will heat/cool for.

 ## Zephyr VM Installation